rndme/nostache/README.md

 ### mustache.js-like templates w/ a tiny ES6 core

 ## Design
-A pre-compile-able 1kb engine that does what mustache does, and with extra declartive-view features. <br />
+A pre-compile-able 1kb engine that does what mustache does, and with extra declartive-view features. <br /> <br />

 To get all geeky: A RegExp-based 1-pass top-down transpiler (with imports) constructs a JIT ES6 template string that evaluates the embeded exressions.
-The only late-run code is for looping and `{{INDEX}}` expressions, everything else is pure string processing, which makes it easy to reason about and fork for customized applications.
+The only late-run code is for looping and `{{SEP}}` expressions, everything else is pure string processing, which makes it easy to reason about and fork for customized applications.